 So there you have it!
 You now know the three major options (and five modification techniques) for improving foot health and comfort while cycling.
 Note that, even after performing the shoe surgery techniques described above, your cycling shoes should last almost as long as they would have if left untouched.
 I used my modified cycling shoes for over 8 years, and I couldn’t possibly have been happier with their durability.

-You should also note that, even with the modifications, the toe box of most cycling shoes still isn't wide enough to accommodate natural human toe splay, and in most cases, trying to use Correct Toes in conjunction with these shoes will usually not be possible or constructive.
+You should also note that, even with the modifications, the toe boxes of most cycling shoes still aren't wide enough to accommodate natural human toe splay, and in most cases, trying to use Correct Toes in conjunction with these shoes will usually not be possible or constructive.
 I was able to use Correct Toes in combination with my modified cycling shoes, but it required considerable alterations to both the shoes and the toe spacers.

 Here’s wishing you many miles of happy, pain-free pedaling!